What Does a Website Cost – a simple breakdown?

 Get good independent advice for yourself on Digital Marketing, Internet Marketing, SEO Search Engine Optimisation, SEM Search Engine Marketing and SMO Social Media Optimisation, as well as offsite marketing and traditional techniques, which can be even more important.
 Plan your online business and then plan your site around a Digital Marketing Strategy.
 Also talk to your Web Design Agency about a Monthly Support Plan.
 It is very much a team effort.

-Note: Write off the investment over three years, or add the value of a good website to your balance sheet.
+Note: Write off the investment on your books over three years, or add the value of a good website to your balance sheet.
 But do account for it accurately in your books, as this is not a one off cost to be written off in one month.

 “It’s unwise to pay too much, but it’s worse to pay too little.
 When you pay too much, you lose a little money – that’s all.
 When you pay too little, you sometimes lose everything, because the thing you bought was incapable of doing the thing it was bought to do.
 The common law of business balance prohibits paying a little and getting a lot – it can’t be done.
 If you deal with the lowest bidder, it is well to add something for the risk you run, and if you do that you will have enough to pay for something better.”
 John Ruskin